Asynchronous eCourse beginning July 10, 2017 and continuing for 4 weeks

 - Sources of e-books online (nonprofits vs. for-profits)

-Week 3: E-books in Libraries: Products & Purchasing
+Week 3: E-books in Libraries: The Fast-Changing Landscape

-- E-book platforms in libraries (aggregators, distributors, publishers, etc.)
+- E-book platforms in libraries (aggregators, distributors, publishers)

 - University Press consortia platforms

-- E-book issues in academic, research, public, and K-12 libraries
+- E-book issues in academic, public, and school libraries

 - Criteria for purchasing e-book platforms